MicrosoftDocs/machine-learning-server-docs/microsoft-r/rebranding-microsoft-r-server.md

 Moving from R Server to Machine Learning Server is an in-place upgrade unless you configured the server for operationalization (using mrsdeploy or deployR, depending on the product version you are using).

 1. Follow these instructions to [install Machine Learning Server](install/machine-learning-server-install.md) on Windows, Linux, or Hadoop.

-   >[!NOTE]
-   > **Microsoft R Server 9.1 for Teradata** was the last release and does not have a Machine Learning Server equivalent.
-This version of R Server is no longer supported.
+Microsoft R Server 9.1 for Teradata was the last release for that platform and does not have a Machine Learning Server equivalent.

-1. [Upgrade your web and compute nodes](operationalize/configure-start-for-administrators.md#configure-server-for-operationalization) if the server is operationalized.
+1. Perform additional steps to [upgrade your web and compute nodes](operationalize/configure-start-for-administrators.md#configure-server-for-operationalization) if the server is operationalized.

 ## Download prior R Server releases